+- 1. The 1987 Constitutional Amendment.
 Prior to 1987, spouses could not create survivorship rights between themselves as to community property.
 They first had to partition the community property into separate property and then enter into a survivorship arrangement.
-In 1987, the Texas Constitution was amended by popular vote to permit spouses to create a right of survivorship in community property.

-2. The 1989 Probate Code Provisions.

-In 1989, the Texas Legislature amended the Texas Probate Code consistent with the 1987 constitutional amendment, to permit spouses to set up community property with right of survivorship in community property.
+In 1987, the Texas Constitution was amended by popular vote to permit spouses to create a right of survivorship in community property. - 2.
+The 1989 Probate Code Provisions.
+In 1989, the Texas Legislature amended the Texas Probate Code to implement the 1987 constitutional amendment, prescribing how spouses can set up a right of survivorship in community property.
 Tex.
 Prob.
-Code §§451-457.
-An agreement must be in writing and signed by both spouses (§452).

-3. Enforcement

-In contrast to premarital agreement, spousal partition agreements, and spousal separate property income agreements, there is no stated statutory defense to community property survivorship agreements.
+Code §§ 451-457.
+The agreement must be in writing and signed by both spouses (§ 452). - 3.
+Enforcement.
+In contrast to premarital agreements, spousal partition agreements, and spousal separate property income agreements, there is no stated statutory defense to community property survivorship agreements.
 The proponent can enforce the agreement upon proof of death, etc., and by proving "that the agreement was executed with the formalities required by law."
 Tex.
 Prob.
 Code § 456(b).
 These "formalities" are a written agreement signed by both parties.
 See Tex.
 Prob.
 Code § 452.

-H. Spousal Agreements to Convert Separate Property to Community Property

-1. Authority
+H. SPOUSAL AGREEMENTS TO CONVERT SEPARATE PROPERTY TO COMMUNITY PROPERTY.

-Section 4.202 of the Texas Family Code permits spouses to agree that all or part of the separate property owned by either or both spouses is converted to community property.
-This statute, which became effective on January 1, 2000, provides:

-(a) an agreement to convert separate property to community property must:

-- 1. be in writing, and

-- A. be signed by the spouses;

-- B. identify the property being converted; and

-- C. specify that the property is being converted to the spouses community property; and

-- 2. is enforceable without consideration.
+- 1. The 1999 Constitutional Amendment.
+In 1999, Texas voters amended Article XVI, § 15 by adding to the end of the section a clause saying "and spouses may agree in writing that all or part of the separate property owned by either or both of them shall be the spouses' community property." - 2.
+The 1999 Family Code Amendment.
+Effective January 1, 2000, Section 4.202 of the Texas Family Code permits spouses to agree that all or part of the separate property owned by either or both spouses is converted to community property.
+This statute goes on to provide that: - (a) an agreement to convert separate property to community property must: - 1. be in writing, and - A. be signed by the spouses; - B. identify the property being converted; and - C. specify that the property is being converted to the spouses community property; and - 2. is enforceable without consideration.

-TEX.
-FAM.
-CODE §4.203.
+Tex.
+Fam.
+Code § 4.203.